 “Do you ever make mistakes?” the psychiatrist asked.

 “Do you ever change your mind?” the psychiatrist asked.

 “I’ve never once changed my mind,” the 12th juror said.

 We were all feeling the need for a little drug therapy and eyed the five tiny Ziploc bags of cocaine sitting in the middle of the table.

 On day fourteen of the hostage crisis someone wrote the judge, “We’re hopelessly deadlocked.”
 The clerk looked at the note and said: “He’ll let you go this time.
 You have to use the words ‘hopelessly’ and ‘deadlocked’ in one sentence to get sprung.”

 My God.
 It was like that Groucho Marx TV show where you had to say the magic word to have the duck fall down.

-After that ordeal I was more than ready to go out west to fight fires, but this year I was offered a different position with the Forest Service: head naturalist at Siuslaw National Forest’s Cape Perpetua Interpretive center on the central Oregon Coast.
-It was a job practically tailor made for me because among other things I got to do a bit of oceanography, a bit of forestry, a bit cartooning and a bit of writing as part of my “assigned duties.”
+After that ordeal I was more than ready to go out west to fight fires, but this year I was offered a different position with the Forest Service: head naturalist at Siuslaw National Forest’s Cape Perpetua Interpretive Center on the central Oregon Coast.
+It was a job practically tailor-made for me because among other things I got to do a bit of oceanography, a bit of forestry, a bit of cartooning, and a bit of writing as part of my “assigned duties.”

 Hope you and yours are doing well and you aren’t called to jury duty or pried open by a sea star.